-The mission "Healthy oceans, seas, coastal and inland waters" will support the development of solutions for the prevention and reduction of marine pollution, including plastics; the transition to a circular and blue economy; the development of new materials including biodegradable plastic substitutes and urban, coastal and maritime spatial planning, among others.354 it is expected that the proportion of the budget devoted to grants will increase from 81% to 85%.357 A new launch of the LIFE Call for proposals is expected for late spring 2021.
+The mission "Healthy oceans, seas, coastal and inland waters" will support the development of solutions for the prevention and reduction of marine pollution, including plastics; the transition to a circular and blue economy; the development of new materials including biodegradable plastic substitutes and urban, coastal and maritime spatial planning, among others.

-The report "Mission Starfish 2030: Restore our Ocean and Waters",355 produced by the mission's board, proposes concrete targets and timelines and sets out overall investment needs.
+The report "Mission Starfish 2030: Restore our Ocean and Waters", produced by the mission's board, proposes concrete targets and timelines and sets out overall investment needs.
 The launch of the Horizon Europe missions in full implementation phase is expected in the 3rd and 4th quarters of 2021.

-The new LIFE Programme will provide even more concrete opportunities in the areas of nature and biodiversity, circular economy and quality of life, climate action and, as a new branch of action, the clean energy transition.356 The European Commission has proposed an increase in the programme's budget from €3.4 billion to €5.4 billion, and related international challenges, mainly through joint calls for transnational research and innovation projects (e.g. MarTERA Cofund on marine technologies, Blue Bioeconomy ERA-NET Cofund, etc.) JPI Oceans is to adopt a new Strategy Framework 2021-25 with three priority areas (Ocean Health, Ocean Productivity and Ocean Stewardship & Governance)
+The new LIFE Programme will provide even more concrete opportunities in the areas of nature and biodiversity, circular economy and quality of life, climate action and, as a new branch of action, the clean energy transition.
+The European Commission has proposed an increase in the programme's budget from €3.4 billion to €5.4 billion, and it is expected that the proportion of the budget devoted to grants will increase from 81% to 85%.
+A new launch of the LIFE Call for proposals is expected for late spring 2021.

-The Joint Programming Initiative Healthy and Productive Seas and Oceans (JPI Oceans)358 was established in 2011 as an intergovernmental platform, open to all EU Member States and Associated Countries who invest in marine and maritime research.
-The platform provides resources to address ocean-
+The Joint Programming Initiative Healthy and Productive Seas and Oceans (JPI Oceans) was established in 2011 as an intergovernmental platform, open to all EU Member States and Associated Countries who invest in marine and maritime research.
+The platform provides resources to address oceanrelated international challenges, mainly through joint calls for transnational research and innovation projects (e.g. MarTERA Cofund on marine technologies, Blue Bioeconomy ERA-NET Cofund, etc.) JPI Oceans is to adopt a new Strategy Framework 2021-25 with three priority areas (Ocean Health, Ocean Productivity and Ocean Stewardship & Governance)

-The SwitchMed359 initiative aimed to speed up the shift to sustainable consumption and production patterns in the Southern Mediterranean, notably through the promotion of circular economy approaches.
+The SwitchMed initiative aimed to speed up the shift to sustainable consumption and production patterns in the Southern Mediterranean, notably through the promotion of circular economy approaches.
 The SwitchMed initiative is funded by the European Union and implemented by the United Nations